AppleLamps/lamp-coder-new/README.md

   - **Three.js**: Create interactive 3D scenes and particle systems.
   - **Python**: Run Python scripts in the browser using Pyodide (WebAssembly), with support for NumPy and Matplotlib.
 - **Secure Sandbox**: Real-time preview in an isolated iframe.
-- **Code Editor**: Professional editor with syntax highlighting (Dracula theme).
+- **Code Editor**: Professional editor with syntax highlighting.
 - **Templates**: Quick-start templates for landing pages, games, data visualization, and more.
+- **Clean Light Theme**: Professional light theme with white backgrounds and black accents for a minimalist, modern appearance.

 ## Setup

 1. Clone this repository or download the files.
 2. Open `index.html` in a modern web browser (Chrome, Edge, Firefox).
 3. Click the **Settings** button in the top right corner.
 4. Enter your **OpenRouter API Key**.
     - The key is stored locally in your browser's LocalStorage.

 ## Usage

 1. **Select a Mode**: Choose between HTML, Three.js, or Python using the buttons above the chat input.
 2. **Describe your idea**: Type a request like "Create a login form" or "Show a 3D rotating earth".
 3. **Generate**: The AI will generate the code and automatically render it in the preview panel.
 4. **Edit**: You can manually tweak the code in the editor and click **Run** to update the preview.

 ## Technologies